 - How do online-learning courses work?

-You’ll access your courses through a learning management system (LMS) called Canvas.
-You’ll be able to do your work, watch course videos, and communicate with other students and the online-learning office all in one place.
+You’ll access your courses online through a learning management system (LMS) called Canvas.
+You’ll be able to do your work; watch course videos; and communicate with other students, your teacher, and the Online Learning Office all in one place.

 - Will I have quizzes, tests, papers, etc.?

 Yes, you’ll complete the same coursework as on-campus students.